Components

 Variants

-Global alerts always have a semantic meaning and use semantic colors to help indicate the level of urgency.
-Gray (neutral), yellow (warning), and red (critical) are available as options.
-Note that the icon also varies across different variants.
+Global alerts have a semantic meaning and use semantic colors to help indicate the level of urgency.
+The options include gray (neutral), yellow (warning), and red (critical).
+The icon also changes across different variants.

 A view of the global alert states: neutral, warning and critical.